Working On Fiverr

 For every completed project and successful payment, Fiverr charges a service fee of 20%.
 So if, a customer buys your “HR Support Gig for $230” you will receive $184, $46 goes to Fiverr.
 If you then use a payment provider to get to your funds, such as payoneer or paypal – a small percentage will be taken off by these providers as well.
 Another fact is that there is a 14-day holding time on funds.
 This means that after completing and delivering a job, you do not get paid immediately.
 If you are stuck at any point or have questions on any related issue, you can head over to the Fiverr forum, where you can have your questions answered.

-In my next post, I will be sharing a few new freelancer platforms and finalising this series – “My Experiment Of Working In The Gig Economy”.
+In my next post, I will be sharing a few other freelancer platforms and finalising the series “My Experiment Of Working In The Gig Economy”.

 © New To HR

-I realise very well that the (heated) discussions of unfair competition and paying someone JUST $5 are still on everyone’s mind.
+I realise very well that the (heated) discussions of unfair competition and paying someone JUST $5 (well actually $4 – as Fiverr takes $1) are still on everyone’s mind.
 My stance is that you can either block it all out, or emerge yourself in this new gig economy.
 These platforms are now part of our economy and the world is moving forward.
 It does not mean you have to work for what you believe is unfair or work at a level that you are uncomfortable with!
-Many professional (corporate) freelancers earn exactly the same as they would in the corporate world and keep their self-esteem [even when experimenting with freelance platforms 😉].
+Many professional (corporate) freelancers earn exactly the same as they would in the corporate world and keep their self-esteem [even when experimenting with freelance platforms ;)].
 But is it not amazing to work with customers from all over the world, a truly diverse and inclusion focused society!